R-level/Coding_Practice/README.md

 <h1>README</h1>

 There is no such thing as too much practice!
-The aim of this repository is a store of my solutions to the coding problems I've come across on LeetCode, Codewars, CoderByte and Project Euler.
+The point of this repository is to store my solutions to the coding problems I've come across on LeetCode, Codewars, CoderByte and Project Euler.
 Enjoy!